rubymonsters/ruby-for-beginners/source/06-built_in_classes/01-numbers.md

 => 1.5
 ```

-Exercises: How about doing some of the [exercises on numbers](/16-exercises/01-numbers.html).
+Exercises: How about doing some of the [exercises on numbers](/16-exercises/01-numbers.html)
+next?